• Skip to primary navigation

 Behr paint for painting furniture

 Spray paint is easy to distress because the paint layer is really thin.
-I usually go with a higher grit sandpaper to distress spray painted items.
-More info on the grit size of sandpaper coming up.
+I usually go with higher grit sandpaper to distress spray painted items.
+More info on the grit size of sandpaper is coming up.

 FolkArt Home Decor Chalk Finish Paint, Chalk type paints, Caromal Colours Paint , Beyond Paint, Annie Sloan Chalk Paint, and other specialty furniture paints adhere to furniture really well.
 These paints also distress really well but it takes a little more elbow grease to remove the paint.